jenkins-x-plugins/jx-release-version/README.md

 This helps in continuous delivery if you want an automatic release when a change is merged to master.
 Traditional approaches mean the version is stored in a file that is checked and updated after each release.
 If you want automatic releases this means you will get another release triggered from the version update resulting in a cyclic release sitiation.

 Using a git tag to work out the next release version is better than traditional approaches of storing it in a a VERSION file or updating a pom.xml.
-If a major or minor version increase is required then still update the file and `semver-release-number` will use you new version.
+If a major or minor version increase is required then still update the file and `semver-release-version` will use you new version.

 ## Prerequisits